Medical information

 While an employer can ask an employee for medical information when they are absent for medical reasons or require accommodation at work, there are certain things the employer does not have the right to do.
 For example, employers do not have the right to:

-• demand an opinion that says the employee is fit to work and will not require future accommodation
+• demand a particular opinion, for example, that the employee is fit to work and will never require future accommodation

 • request medical information unrelated to their employment